by Emily Goebel, MD FRCPC

 The size of stromal invasion is not the same as the tumour size because the tumour size also includes any AIS that may be above the area of invasion.
 For that reason, the size of the tumour may be larger than the size of the stromal invasion.

-Lymph nodes are small immune organs located throughout the body.
-Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
-The movement of cancer cells from the tumour to a lymph node is called metastasis.
+Lymph nodes are small immune organs found throughout the body.
+Cancer cells can spread from a tumour to lymph nodes through small vessels called lymphatics.
+For this reason, lymph nodes are commonly removed and examined under a microscope to look for cancer cells.
+The movement of cancer cells from the tumour to another part of the body such as a lymph node is called a metastasis.

 Lymph nodes examined are usually divided into those found in the pelvis and those found around a large blood vessel in the abdomen called the aorta.
 The lymph nodes found around the aorta are called para-aortic.
 Lymph nodes on the same side as the tumour are called ipsilateral while those on the opposite side of the tumour are called contralateral.